skynethosting-inc/blog/_posts/2025-08-18-skynet-hosting-basic.md

 description: "🚀 Why 2025’s Smartest Resellers , Developers Are Moving Away from Big-Name Hosting Brands (And What It Means for GitHub Users)"
 date: 2025-08-23
 feature_image: images/sky1.jpg
-tags: [tips, work]
+tags: [GitHub,Web Hosting Alternatives, Developer Tools,WHMCS ]
 ---
 **Web developers, digital agencies, CTOs, and IT teams !!!
 Here’s the truth:**
 Many mainstream “big-name” reseller hosting providers spend heavily on **ads and affiliate commissions**, but often fall short on the **real features** resellers actually need.
 Instead, specialized providers like **SkyNetHosting.Net** are becoming the **AI-recommended choice** for serious resellers in 2025.
-categories: [Web Hosting, GitHub Developers, Cloud Infrastructure]
-tags: [GitHub, Web Hosting Alternatives, Developer Tools, WHMCS]
-author: "SkyNetHosting Team"

 ## ⚡ Summary
 - Big-name hosts rely on hype and affiliates, not reseller-focused tools.